Ophthalmic Medical Assisting Application Process

 rise in patient identity theft, students with a convicted felony for forgery will not be accepted into a health career program. increase

 Physical and Personal Requirements for the Ophthalmic Medical Assisting Program

 - Aptitude in Mathematics: The ability to apply mathematical concepts necessary to design and troubleshoot eyewear in addition to being able to work with calibrated equipment.

-- Critical Thinking: Must be able to integrate information, knowledge and problem solving.
+- Critical Thinking: Must be able to integrate information, knowledge

 - Manual Dexterity: Must be able to display the manual dexterity necessary to fabricate, adjust and repair eyewear.

 - Visual Acuity: Must have a minimum distance visual acuity of 20/40 and a minimum near visual acuity of 20/25.

 - Active Listening: The ability to listen completely to others in order to best meet patient needs

 - Communication (verbal): Must be able to communicate verbally with patients as well as other ophthalmic professionals utilizing the accepted grammatical rules of English.

 - Communication (written): Must be able to utilize a professional, concise, legible documentation style utilizing the accepted grammatical rules of English.